borysrybak/information-and-user-action-bot-scenario/README.md

 ### Description

-[Java](https://java.com/pl/download/) implementation example of information and user action bot scenario ([QnA Maker](https://www.qnamaker.ai/) + [Wit.ai](https://wit.ai/))
+This repository contains a proof of concept materials and [Java](https://java.com/pl/download/) code examples that were used in the creation and implementation of information and user action bot scenario  ([QnA Maker](https://www.qnamaker.ai/) + [Wit.ai](https://wit.ai/)).

 Engagement included:

-- [x] Implementing [QnA Maker](https://www.qnamaker.ai/) service by creating a Q&A bot answering questions of brokers towards the underwriters of [Generali Greece](https://www.generali.gr/en/).
+- [x] Implementing [QnA Maker](https://www.qnamaker.ai/) service by creating a **Q&A bot** answering questions of brokers towards the underwriters of [Generali Greece](https://www.generali.gr/en/).
-- [x] Answers of these questions can be found in a word document with the specific area of topics around health insurance risk assessment, exemptions etc. (Questions->Answer file).
+- [x] Answers of these questions were in a **CSV** file with the specific area of topics around health insurance risk assessment, exemptions etc. (Questions->Answer file).
 - [x] Natural language understanding ([NLU](https://en.wikipedia.org/wiki/Natural_language_understanding)) was required in Greek so we used another service than [LUIS](https://www.luis.ai/home), [Wit.ai](https://wit.ai/).
-- [x] Channel for the bot to be deployed was the custom UI of an internal [Java](https://java.com/pl/download/) web application that is used for communication between brokers and underwriters.
+- [x] Channel for the bot to be deployed was the custom UI of an internal [Java](https://java.com/pl/download/) web application that is used for **communication between brokers and underwriters**.
-- [x] Chat bot should reply back to a written query which may be a bit wordy.
-If bot doesn’t understood the topic on which to answer, it should assign the question to an underwriter.
+- [x] Reply back to a written query which may be a bit wordy.
+If topic was not understandable, question was assigned to the underwriter.

 ### Solution Base Overview